NemkeJS/cubetest/README.md

 # cubetest

-Simple calculator app vanila Js.
+Simple calculator app native Js.

 Only framework needed is for Node.js (express.js) and dependecy (request for https) included in package.json as dependencies.